xsolla/xsolla-launcher-build/README.md

 **Object**               | **Description**
 :------------------------|:-------------------------------------------------------------------
- launcher_project_id     | Launcher ID from Publisher Account. login_project_id        | Login ID from Publisher Account.
+ launcher_project_id     | Launcher ID from Publisher Account. **Required.** login_project_id        | Login ID from Publisher Account. **Required.**
+ build_number            | Launcher build number. **Required.**
  callback_url            | **Callback URL** from Login settings in Publisher Account.
+This URL is used to redirect the user after successful authentication via a social network.
  product_name            | Launcher name in the **Start** menu.
 Duplicate the name in the **scripts/win/Install_scripts/XsollaInstaller.nsi** file of the repository in the **PRODUCT_NAME** parameter.
  link_support            | Link to the game’s technical support website.
  link_community          | Link to the game’s community.
  default_p2p_enabled     | Whether a P2P network is used for game and update delivery.
 Can be ‘true’ and ‘false’.
 Default is ‘true’.
 A user can change this setting in the Launcher UI. game_autoupdate         | Whether the game is updated automatically.
 Can be ‘true’ and ‘false’.
 Default is ‘false’.
 A user can change this setting in the Launcher UI.
  hide_peer_seed_info     | Whether a number of peers and seeds is displayed in Launcher during games and updates download.
 Can be ‘true’ and ‘false’.
 Default is ‘false’. hide_email              | Whether the user email is hidden in Launcher.
 Can be ‘true’ and ‘false’.
 Default is ‘false’.
 A user can change this setting in the Launcher UI.
- build_number            | Launcher build number.

  **Example**